mgurov/mposter/README.md

 ## Parallelism

 The calls are peformed strictly consequal.
 Next call is made as soon as the previous finished, unless the rate limiting above kicks in.

+## --tick 100

+Prints the status every 100 lines (default) to stderr.
+Set to 0 to disable.

+## --output

+Every input line would be printed followed by `OK` for http 2xx response from the target URL or `ERR` and some description of this error if the call wasn't that succesfull.

+`--output` defaults to `-`, which means stdout.

+## --stop-on-initial-error 1

+A number of initial calls failed to abort the run.
+No effect whatsover after receving a HTTP 2xx response.

+## --stop-on-error 0

+If set to a number different from 0 would stop the run upon receiving a given number of consequitive call failures.

+## --stop-on-http-code 4xx

+Comma separated list of http codes to abort the run immediately upon receiving.
+Comma separated.
+4xx means all starting with 4.

+## circuit breaker

+Not implemented, but thought of.
+Would look along the lines of `--break-circuit-open-on-count=10 --break-circuit-delay=1m`